bonni208/Business_Ethics/Business_Ethics.md

 #### **Play Bad News!**

+This is back to being Dr. B, again, for the moment.
 The game that Mike Caulfield included in his SIFT course is unfortunately gone now.
 So, we're going to play a different game.
 It's called: Bad News.
 Your goal in the game is going to be to be unethical, while trying to grow your follower count and influence.
+The game creators explain the game and how it works:

 **What is Bad News?**